th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree.md

 show() → None
 ```

-Prints EventsTree as tree view.
+Prints the EventsTree as tree view.

 For example: